What is JSONL File Format? Complete Guide to .jsonl Files

 • • Encoding: UTF-8

-• • Structure: One JSON object per line
+• • Structure: One complete JSON value per line

 Example .jsonl File